ishikawalab/imtoolkit/docs/source/tutorial/SemiUnitaryDifferentialMIMO-IdealRayleigh-BER.rst

 SemiUnitaryDifferentialMIMO-IdealRayleigh-BER.py
 ================================================

-This webpage introduces an API example for the noncohrent scenario, which uses :doc:`SemiUnitaryDifferentialMLDSimulator. <../module/imtoolkit.SemiUnitaryDifferentialMLDSimulator>`.
+This webpage introduces an API example for the noncohrent scenario, which uses :doc:`SemiUnitaryDifferentialMLDSimulator <../module/imtoolkit.SemiUnitaryDifferentialMLDSimulator>`.
 Other examples are found in :doc:`SemiUnitaryDifferentialMLDSimulatorTest <../module/imtoolkit.tests.SemiUnitaryDifferentialMLDSimulatorTest>`.

 This example compares the BER performance of the differential star-QAM (SQAM), differential orthogonal space-time block code (DOSTBC) with SQAM, and diagonal unitary code (DUC) schemes.